hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.7-Eigendecomposition.md

 # Introduction

 We will see some major concepts of linear algebra in this chapter.
-It is also quite heavy so hang on!
 We will start with getting some ideas on eigenvectors and eigenvalues.
 We will develop on the idea that a matrix can be seen as a linear transformation and that applying a matrix on its eigenvectors gives new vectors with the same direction.
 Then we will see how to express quadratic equations into the matrix form.
 We will see that the eigendecomposition of the matrix corresponding to a quadratic equation can be used to find the minimum and maximum of this function.
 As a bonus, we will also see how to visualize linear transformations in Python!

 # 2.7 Eigendecomposition